Year to Remember

 Set to be the 21st century’s biggest killer, dementia never sleeps.
 And we’ll never rest until we’ve beaten it.
 By taking part in Year to Remember, you’ll be at the frontline of the big push towards our goal: a world without dementia.

 How you do it is up to you.
 You can raise funds, build awareness, or take action – or all three.
-It’s all about having fun and creating new memories while making a difference.
+Challenge yourself and take part in a whole year of activity.

 - Run, swim or cycle 365 miles and ask for sponsorship.
 Split the distance between a team or take on the challenge yourself.